How to Use Car Research Tools

 - AutoWeek – News, shows, driving schools, reviews.

 - Blue Book – Lookup values and prices.
-Kelley Bluebook has a wide variety of research tools and resources for determining the value of new and used cars.
-This is one of the most useful resources for auto-related information.
+Kelley Bluebook has various research tools and resources for determining the value of new and used cars.
+This is one of the most valuable resources for auto-related information.

 - Car & Driver – Reviews from industry experts and enthusiasts.

 - Edmunds – One of the definitive websites for car research.
-Edmunds provides such helpful features as side-by-side comparisons of car features and specs, detailed expert and user reviews of the latest makes and models, buying and leasing guides.
-You can even search new and used cars, lock in upfront pricing and get exclusive extras.
+Edmunds provides such helpful features as side-by-side car features and specs comparisons, detailed expert and user reviews of the latest makes and models, and buying and leasing guides.
+You can search for new and used cars, lock in upfront pricing and get exclusive extras.

 - Motor Trend – A popular magazine for driving enthusiasts.

-- Motorcycle Online – Provides detailed information and reviews on a variety of motorcycle brands and types.
+- Motorcycle Online – Provides detailed information and reviews on various motorcycle brands and types.
 Includes information on related products and accessories and discussion forums.

 - NASCAR– A website for racing fans.